RinkiyaKeDad/gitops-sample/README.md

 Now we are at the stage when if you change the tag in `chart/values.yaml` and commit and push, Argo CD will detect that its out of sync and you can click sync from the UI to sync it.

-Next step is to automate things and for that we will use GitHub Actions.
+1. Next step is to automate things and for that we will use GitHub Actions.
+Create a DockerHub token and the following repo secrets in GitHub:
+- DOCKERHUB_USERNAME
+- DOCKERHUB_TOKEN